-- 3.13 The price sensitivity of an order is likely to be influenced by:~ - a. its dimension/size, compared, for example, with the average size of the orders in that market or the daily trading volume.
-The greater the size of the order as compared with the average size of orders in that market, the more likely it is to have an influence on the price of the financial instrument; - b. the liquidity of the market during the period of the order execution; - c. the bid-ask spread: the wider the spread, the more likely that an order may have an impact on the price; - d. the price limit for the order and the relationship of that price limit to the current bid-ask spread; - e. the execution timeframe as instructed by the client (e.g. the quicker the client wants the order executed, the more likely there is to be a price impact); - f. the execution timing in relation to determining relevant or reference prices such as opening, closing minimum or maximum prices or exercise prices of related financial instruments such as derivatives, covered warrants, structured bonds, etc: - g. the identity of the client; - h. whether the order is likely to influence the behaviour of other market participants.
+- 3.13 The price sensitivity of information relating to a client's pending order is likely to be influenced by: - a.
+The order's dimension/size, compared, for example, with the average size of the orders in that market or the daily trading volume.
+The greater the size of the order as compared with the average size of orders in that market, the more likely it is to have an influence on the price of the financial instrument; - b. the liquidity of the market during the period of the order execution; - c. the bid-ask spread: the wider the spread, the more likely that an order may have an impact on the price; - d. the price limit for the order and the relationship of that price limit to the current bid-ask spread; - e. the execution timeframe as instructed by the client (e.g. the quicker the client wants the order executed, the more likely there is to be a price impact); - f. the execution timing in relation to determining relevant or reference prices such as opening, closing minimum or maximum prices or exercise prices of related financial instruments such as derivatives, covered warrants, structured bonds, etc; - g. the identity of the client; - h. whether the order is likely to influence the behaviour of other market participants.